-Departure of Executive Officer.
+New Head of Warner/Chappell Music.
 On February 17, 2005, Acquisition Corp. announced that Les Bider, Chairman and CEO of its music-publishing arm, Warner/Chappell Music, Inc., had decided to step down following the appointment of a successor and a transition period.
-Mr. Bider has been CEO of Warner/Chappell Music since 1987.
+Mr. Bider had been CEO of Warner/Chappell Music since 1987.
+On April 11, 2005, Acquisition Corp. announced that Richard Blackstone had been hired to serve as Chairman and CEO of Warner/Chappell Music, Inc. as Mr. Bider's successor starting no later than January 1, 2006.
+Mr. Blackstone had previously been President and Chief Executive Officer of Zomba Music Publishing.
+Mr. Blackstone has 15 years of experience in the music publishing industry.
+See "Management."